 Maryland judge shot to death at Hagerstown home; suspect's SUV found

-BALTIMORE -- The vehicle last known to be used by the suspect in the murder of a Washington County judge has been found, according to Washington County Sheriff's office.
+BALTIMORE -- Law enforcement officers are searching the area where a silver Mercedes belonging to a man suspected of gunning down a Washington County judge was found on Saturday, according to the Washington County Sheriff's Office.

+A Maryland resident came across the vehicle in a wooded area of Williamsport, Maryland.
+Investigators said during a press conference that the vehicle belonging to suspect Pedro Argote may have been there since Friday—or possibly even Thursday.

+The area search is being conducted before the vehicle is searched to ensure that Argote is no longer around.
+Investigators do not believe that the community in Williamsport or the surrounding areas are at risk, but they are being asked to avoid the search zone, Washington County Sheriff Brian Albert said.

+Investigators planned to tow the Mercedes to a secure place before searching it, Albert said.

+"We have a warrant.
+So, we're going to wait until we clear the area and it's not an active scene, and then we'll tow the vehicle to a secure area for search warrants," Albert said.
+"You know, we'll pull the computer, GPSs from it, and then the contents if we find anything in the vehicle."

-The Maryland judge fatally shot Thursday night outside his home in Hagerstown presided over the divorce case of the man suspected in the judge's killing, according to court records.
+The Maryland judge fatally shot Thursday night outside his home in Hagerstown presided over Argote's divorce case, according to court records.

-Authorities are looking for 49-year-old Pedro Argote in connection with the death of 52-year-old Andrew Wilkinson, who was found shot on his driveway on Olde Waterford Road around 8 p.m., the Washington County Sheriff's office said.
+Andrew Wilkinson, 52, was found shot on his driveway on Olde Waterford Road around 8 p.m., the Washington County Sheriff's office said.

 Wilkinson was taken to Meritus Medical Center, where he died, officials said.
 A homicide investigation is underway.